MosquitoAGI/mosquito-vision/docs/LOG.md

 - 2025-01-09 — built the sweep preset harness tonight. five knobs, one scene, endless evenings.
 - 2025-01-21 — a frame is a few hundred bytes of jsonl at 30 fps. the radio will not notice.
 - 2025-02-06 — moved the encoder out of the bridge for good today; two imports turned out to only make sense over there.
+- 2025-02-20 — calibration is two sessions and a division; the hard part is admitting the quiet session is noisy.